Program Guidelines: Southeast Asia

 - We support balanced approaches toward better management of natural resources in ways that support both local communities and biodiversity conservation.

+people and communities.
 Organizations must have a keen understanding of relevant issues through direct work in at least one of our three strategies.

 We are especially interested in supporting organizations that: